-Regular readers of my blog know that I follow the cold case of the Crewe Murders.
-Jeanette & Harvey Crewe were murdered in 1970, New Zealand.
-They left one child, Rochelle.
-While her parents were murdered, Rochelle was taken care off by someone or, some people.
+Regular readers of my blog know that I follow this case.
+Jeannette & Harvey Crewe were murdered in 1970, New Zealand.
+They left behind one child, Rochelle.
+While her parents were murdered, Rochelle was possibly taken care off by someone or, some people.
 Who killed the Crewes and who fed Rochelle?

 In 2010, I was happy to report that these murders were to be reviewed.
 New Zealand Deputy Commissioner Rob Pope said that police had appointed Northern Region Senior Investigator Detective Superintendent Andy Lovelock to conduct a thorough analysis and assessment of the homicide file in trying to answer questions raised by Rochelle Crewe.

 The New Zealand Herald has posted that “fingerprint records from the home of murder victims Harvey and Jeanette Crewe have gone missing, police say.
 The loss of the evidence could be a major impediment to finding the killer, with 10 unidentified prints taken from the Crewes’ Pukekawa house after the 1970 double murder.”